Best Blinkist Alternatives To Check Out in 2023

 You: This is where you can access your highlights and review your settings if needed.

-It’s truly remarkable that you can mark important passages and save them for later.
-I frequently revisit my highlights when reading a book.
+Remarkably, you can mark important passages and save them for later.
+I frequently revisit my highlights when reading a book, and this is a feature I love.
+What I’d enjoy even more is the ability to sync them in Notion as Shortform does.

-However, I’ve struggled to figure out how to do this on my iPad, and the synchronization between my browser and iPad has been perplexing.
+However, I’ve struggled to figure out how to do this on my iPad, and the synchronization between my browser and iPad has not always been perfect.

 Blinkist sets the bar high with unparalleled consistency in delivering quality book summaries.
 Every summary is carefully crafted to distill the key ideas of the book in a compelling manner.
 While some readers may crave more specific details, the average 15-minute read time per summary is still an impressive feat.